arkhi/grav-learn/pages/02.content/02.headers/docs.md

 <meta name="fb:app_id" property="fb:app_id" content="your_facebook_app_id" />
 [/prism]

-Facebook mostly uses OpenGraph metatags, but there are some Facebook-specific tags and these are support automatically by Grav.
+Facebook mostly uses OpenGraph metatags, but there are some Facebook-specific tags and these are supported automatically by Grav.

 #### Twitter Metatag examples